How to Clean Your Oven Published 20/08/2010

 Cooking in a dirty oven not only smokes out your kitchen, but it can sour the taste of your food too.
-Here Matt takes you through the eSpares guide to cleaning your cooker's main oven cavity, door glass, fascia and knobs.
+Here eSpares offer a simple guide to cleaning your cooker's main oven cavity, door glass, fascia and knobs.

 Hi, I'm Matt from eSpares.